-Crashes

-Exposure

-All crashes Fatal crashes only Fatal and serious injury crashes only

-Traffic Volume Horizontal curvature Functional classification Roadside features

-Roadway

-What project identification methodology was used for this program?
-[Check all that apply]

-Crash frequency Relative severity index Crash rate Critical rate Probability of specific crash types Excess proportions of specific crash types

-Are local roads (non-state owned and operated) included or addressed in this program?

-Are local road projects identified using the same methodology as state roads?

-Describe the methodology used to identify local road projects as part of this program.
-The local roads utilize specific studies to determine project needs.

-Other-District and Traffic operations input

-Select the processes used to prioritize projects for implementation.
-For the methods selected, indicate the relative importance of each process in project prioritization.
-Enter either the weights or numerical rankings.
-If weights are entered, the sum must equal 100.
-If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).

-Available funding : 1
+Crashes Exposure Roadway All crashes Fatal crashes only Fatal and serious injury crashes only Traffic Volume Horizontal curvature Functional classification Roadside features What project identification methodology was used for this program?
+[Check all that apply] Crash frequency Relative severity index Crash rate Critical rate Probability of specific crash types Excess proportions of specific crash types Are local roads (non-state owned and ope erated) included or addresse d in this program?
+Yes Are local road projects identified using the he same methodology as state e roads?
+No Describe the methodology used to identif The local roads utilize specific studies to de of this program.
+How are projects under this program ad vanced for implementation?
+Other-District and Traffic operations input Select the processes used to prioritize pro- relative importance of each process in pr rankings.
+If weights are entered, the sun both processes the same rank and skip th oject prioritization.
+Enter eit n must equal 100.
+If ranks an ther the weights or numerical re entered, indicate ties by giving Rank of Priority Consideration Available funding: 1

+Sign Replacement And Improvement

-Other-Judgement based - some systemic geometric improvements and some crashed based : 2
+Other-Judgement based - some systemic geometric improvements and some crashed based :